-By challenging and shattering these traditional myths or approaches to banking, FIs can create a more efficient and effective approach to their operations, which will lead to increased profitability, meaningful growth, and measurable success.
-By focusing on the right metrics, investing in the development of leaders, and creating a strong service culture, FIs can ensure that they are well positioned to succeed in this highly competitive industry.
+B y challenging and shattering these traditional myths or approaches to banking, community banks can create a more efficient and effective approach to their operations, which will lead to increased profitability, meaningful growth and measurable success.
+By focusing on the right metrics, investing in the development of leaders and creating a strong service culture, banks can ensure that they are well-positioned to succeed in this highly competitive industry.

 Achim Griesel is president and Dr. Sean Payant is chief strategy officer at Haberfeld, a data-driven consulting firm specializing in core relationships and profitability growth for community financial institutions.
+Griesel can be reached at 402/323-3793 or achim@haberfeld.com.
+Payant can be reached at 402/323-3614 or sean@haberfeld.com.